20.0 MB (621.8 KB compressed)

 2647 x 2647 pixels

 22.4 x 22.4 cm ⏐ 8.8 x 8.8 in (300dpi)

 SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Brain arteriovenous malformation.
-Image 1 of 6.
-Coloured magnetic resonance angiography (MRA) scan of the brain of a 31 year old man (front view).
-The image shows a right thalamic AVM as a knotted red mass (centre left).
+Image 6 of 6.
+Coloured magnetic resonance angiography (MRA) scan of the brain of a 31 year old man (side view).
+The front of the head is at left.
+The image shows a right thalamic AVM as a knotted red mass, slightly obscured (centre).
 An AVM is a congenital malformation of the blood vessels (arteries and veins) that can rupture and bleed inside of the head and cause seizures, headaches, stroke-like symptoms, and other fatal complications.
 MRA is a non-invasive technique to image blood vessels in the body that uses a combination of a very strong magnetic field and radiofrequency (RF) pulses to image the flowing blood.
 For all images in this rotational sequence, see M136/300 - M136/305.

 Model release not required.
 Property release not required.